-If you are thinking about rim brakes, then those will be discussed shortly.
-For that, you have to remove the rear wheel, adjust the brake rotors and play around with the rear brake pads.
-We will get to that portion too!
+If you are thinking about rim brakes, you have to remove the rear wheel, adjust the brake rotors, and play around with the rear brake pads.

-Let’s start with the lever, if you have a lever mechanism then it is fine, but if you don’t then follow these steps for proper installation.
+Let’s start with the lever, if you have a lever mechanism you’re good.
+If you don’t then follow these steps for proper installation.

 How To Install The Lever System

-The lever will be installed on the right handlebar first so remove the grip from the handlebar to get started.
-Now you have to slide the lever on the right handlebar, but remember that the lever has to point straight, it definitely shouldn’t be curved.
+To install the lever on the right handlebar first, remove the grip from the handlebar.
+Now you have to slide the lever on the right handlebar.
+Remember that the lever has to point straight, it shouldn’t be curved.

-In order to make the lever secure, tighten the screw which is on the mounting bracket.
-When this step has been completed, then we can replace the grip.
+Now you have to secure the lever.
+Tighten the screw which is on the mounting bracket.
+After you have secured the lever, you can replace the grip.

 Now, slide the brake cables through the slot of the lever, all while pulling the brake lever.
-Then you have to put the cable into the adjustment barrel and you would be done.
+After this put the cable into the adjustment barrel and you are done.

 How To Install Cantilever Brakes

-The brake assembly unit must be attached to the front fork of the bike to begin the process.
-Now you have put the brake shoes at the rims of the front wheel, they should be really close.
-There would be a nut attached to the cable anchor bolt, loosen it and then put it aside.
+Attach the brake assembly unit to the front fork of the bike.
+Now you have put the brake shoes at the rims of the front wheel.
+They should be really close.
+Look for the nut attached to the cable anchor bolt.
+Loosen it, and then put it aside.

-You have to look for the wire that is at the end of the brake cable, when you have found it, put it through the adjustment barrel and the hole at the cable anchor bolt.
+You have to look for the wire that is at the end of the brake cable.
+When you find it, put it through the adjustment barrel and the hole at the cable anchor bolt.
 Now, remove the extra slack from the cable and then tighten the cable anchor bolt.

-Now you have to test the brakes, the front brakes should be working fine, test them out by pulling the lever.
-The brake pad should only make contact with the rim when the lever is pulled, make sure of that.
+Test the brakes by pulling the lever.
+Make sure that the brake pad only makes contact with the rim when the lever is pulled.

 How To Adjust The Cantilever Brakes

 Cantilever Brakes are the oldest of the bunch and the hardest to fix/adjust.
-Do not be fooled by their simple looks as they are extremely complex to fix.
-If you are not careful while fixing them, it could result in brake chatter, and the brake pads could also become damaged.
-That is why you need to set them up flawlessly!
+Head up, be careful while adjusting them, If you are not careful, it could result in brake chatter.
+It can also damage the brake pad.

-With cantilever brakes, everything needs to be aligned up properly, there is absolutely no room for error!
+With cantilever brakes, everything needs to be aligned properly.
 These types of brakes have cables that control the left and right brake pads, they need to be of the same length and size.
-The brake pads also need to be aligned properly, they need to be at the same place at both the rims.
-You need to keep on making these adjustments till the perfect balance has been sought.
+Align the brake pads.
+They need to be at the same place at both the rims.
+You need to keep on making these adjustments until you find the perfect balance.

-Things To Be Careful About: When it comes to cantilever brakes, the brake cables are extremely fragile, they can get damaged very easily so keep an eye on that.
-We talked about aligning the brake cables and pads, but with the cantilever brakes, everything needs to go perfectly.
-It is recommended that you get the help of a professional for the initial setup.
+Tip: When it comes to cantilever brakes, the brake cables are extremely fragile. they can get damaged very easily so keep an eye on that.
+If you are doing it for the first time, I recommend that you get the help of a professional for the initial setup.

 How To Install Linear-Pull Brakes

-Linear-Pull Brakes are perhaps the easiest to use and install.
+I think Linear-pull brakes are the easiest to use and install.
 Here are the steps to install them hassle-free.

 Start here as you did with the cantilever brakes, attach the assembly unit first, and then the brake pads must be pushed against the front rim.
 Then feed the brake cable into the bike assembly unit.

 Find the wire which is at the end of the brake cable.
-Now you will have to loosen up the cable anchor bolt, then pass the wire through it, when the wire has been passed, slightly tighten the bolt.
-Start pulling the brake lever now, confirm that the brake pads are indeed making contact with the wheel rim.
+Now you will have to loosen up the cable anchor bolt.
+Pass the wire through it.
+When the wire has been passed, slightly tighten the bolt.
+Start pulling the brake lever now, and confirm that the brake pads are making contact with the wheel rim.

-Hold down the brake lever and then pull the wire that you put through the cable anchor colt.
+Hold down the brake lever and then pull the wire that you put through the cable anchor bolt.
 Release the lever after tightening the bolt.
-Now you have to stretch the brake cable, do that by pulling and releasing the brake lever rapidly.
+Now you have to stretch the brake cable.
+For that, you’ll have to pull and release the brake lever rapidly.
 In the end, you have to pull the wire again and then tighten the anchor bolt.
 You are done!